Makko.ai Glossary

 Boilerplate Wall

-The initial development phase consumed by manual wiring of basic movement, UI, and save systems.
+The initial development phase consumed by manual wiring of basic movement, UI, and save systems before meaningful creative work can begin.

 Chunking